CopterExpress/clover/docs/en/optical_flow.md

 * change the value of `MPC_THR_HOVER` parameter;
 * add `MPC_ALT_MODE` = 2 (Terrain following).

-When using Optical Flow, the maximal horizontal speed is farther limited.
+When using Optical Flow, the maximal horizontal speed is further limited.
 This is an indirect influence of the parameter `SENS_FLOW_MAXR` (maximal reliable "angular speed" of the optical flow).
-In normal flight mode, the speed will be controlled such as Optical Flow values do not exceed 50% of the given parameter.
+In normal flight mode, control loops will be adjusted so that Optical Flow values do not exceed 50% of this parameter.

 ## Errors